Oberhauser-Dev/gb-fullcalendar/README.md

 You are invited to help in form of Merge-Requests or proposing issues with the expected solutions.

-To develop install the packages via `npm i`.
-Then start webpack compiling via `npm start`.
+To develop install the packages via `yarn install`.
+Then start webpack compiling via `yarn start`.
-To build a plugin file run `npm run build` and include the following files in a folder named `gb-fullcalendar` and compress it to a zip file.
+To build a plugin file run `yarn run build` and include the following files in a folder named `gb-fullcalendar` and compress it to a zip file.

 ```
 build/